isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2020-11-04-lsb-notice-renewal-of-practising-certificate-for-2021.md

-•         Notify LSB that you have transferred the money by noting down the bank transaction number and send it to Ms Mitsy Ng (<mitsy_ng@sla.gov.sg>).
+•         Notify LSB that you have transferred the money by noting down the bank transaction number and proof of the bank transfer record/receipt by sending it to Ms Mitsy Ng (<mitsy_ng@sla.gov.sg>).